-Insurance checks and cashier's checks must not be processed electronically (i.e. ACH).
+Insurance checks, cashier's checks and Money Orders must not be processed electronically (i.e. ACH).
 Instead, these payments need to be deposited at the bank.

 Follow the step-by-step instructions below to process a check transaction.